 You can make these trees fancy by painting the tips with snow or glitter.
 I have one I painted silver and sprinkled with glitter.
 It is really tall - and skinny.
 I guess the options are unlimited, but I kinda like mine plain.
 They're just pretty that way.

 Hope your Christmas decorating adventures are going well.
-This spattering of trees on the mantle is about all I have completed - and I'm not even sure these trees will stay here.
+This spattering of trees on the mantel is about all I have completed - and I'm not even sure these trees will stay here.
 We'll see.
 I have about 30 other trees (I collect them) and it takes a while to figure out where to put them all.

 Make something wonderful today!